M-AV/Code-Challenges/README.md

 What challenges are in here?

- - In 2021 I started doing some Advent of Code in F#, mostly to learn the language.
+ - In 2021 I started doing some [Advent of Code](https://adventofcode.com) in F#, mostly to learn the language.
+I have tried to solve all of the challenges in 2021 and 2022 (so far) in F#.
+A few also have a solution in C#.

  - Many years ago I did some CodeEval challenges.
 The site seems to be gone though.